animatlabs/animatlabs.github.io/_posts/2022-12-01-secure-alternate-to-exposing-identifiers.md

 ## Solution

 We will be looking into an approach which masks the IDs, basically a type of 2-way encryption technique with hashing which has been around for a very long time, theoretically.
-A similar approach is being used in today's date on huge platforms like youtube, Instagram, etc. for example = `https://www.youtube.com/watch?v=**tSuwe7FowzE**`, the value to the parameter `v` is the hash, hiding the actual Id which could be either numeric or GUID/UUID-based.
+A similar approach is being used in today's date on huge platforms like youtube, Instagram, etc. for example, a URL like --> `https://www.youtube.com/watch?v=tSuwe7FowzE`, the value to the parameter `v` is the hash, hiding the actual Id which could be either numeric or GUID/UUID-based.

 In this discussion, we will specifically be discussing masking/hashing the numeric-based systems and doing that with the help of an open-source project - [HashIds.NET](https://hashids.org/net/).
 This project has been around for quite some time and has a significant amount of downloads per day overall to bring it about.